-ISSUE OF MASTER POINTS
+ISSUE OF MASTERPOINTS

-1. Master Point Authorisation
+1. Masterpoint Authorisation

-The following bodies are authorised to issue Master Points:
+The following bodies are authorised to issue Masterpoints:

-- (a) Clubs; - (b) Regions affiliated to NZ Bridge; - (d) NZ Bridge; - (d) NZ Bridge may transfer Master Points issued by the Australian Bridge Federation as outlined in the relevant provisions on (page E7). - 2.
-All members of a Club are thereby automatically entitled to play for Master Points in any session of play conducted by an authorised body (unless excluded by grading restriction in accordance with 6 and 7 below). - 3.
-Subject only to Clause 7 (c) (iii), every Club must provide for each member of the Club an opportunity to play for Master Points in every session played (excluding those held for teaching purposes). - 4.
-No Player may be issued with Master Points unless he/she is a member of a Club. - 5.
-Participation in a Tournament by a Player who is not an eligible Player will preclude their partner/Team mates from receiving Master Points.
+- (a) Clubs - (b) Regions affiliated to NZ Bridge - (c) NZ Bridge - (d) NZ Bridge may transfer Masterpoints issued by the Australian Bridge Federation as outlined in the relevant provisions. - 2.
+All members of a Club are thereby automatically entitled to play for Masterpoints in any session of face to face play conducted by an authorised body (unless excluded by grading restriction in accordance with 6 and 7 below). - 3.
+Subject only to Clause 7 (c) (iii), every Club must provide for each member of the Club an opportunity to play for Masterpoints in every session played (excluding those held for teaching purposes). - 4.
+No Player may be issued with Masterpoints unless he/she is a member of a Club, although temporary players may accrue Masterpoints which will be cancelled if they are not active within six months.
+This is monitored by a player being registered as "Temporary" by a club officer or NZB staff within the NZB Administration system. - 5.
+Participation in a Tournament by a Player who is not an eligible Player will preclude their partner/Team mates from receiving Masterpoints.
 This may be overruled at the discretion of the NZ Bridge Board, for example in the case of emergency substitution. - 6.
-Players must not play in, or receive Master Points from, a grade of Tournament lower than that Player's most recent official grade status. - 7.
+Players must not play in, or receive Masterpoints from, a grade of Tournament lower than that Player's most recent official grade status. - 7.
 A Club has the right to operate a similar rule to 6 above for play in graded sessions within the Club.
-Note: There is a considerable variation in the practice in different Clubs in their interpretation of the rules that govern the issue of Master Points on graded nights. - (a) Players may of course always receive awards in a higher grade of Club play. - (b) The procedure when completing the input sheet for such an event is to include the Player's name in the correct rank order but to enter the code number "99900" when entering the computer number for the ineligible Player or Players.
-This effectively keeps all awards in the correct rank order and discards the unwanted Master Points to limbo.
-The Player's partner must also be excluded. - (c) Where a Club chooses to operate grade restrictions on its normal nights of play, it can operate one of three systems: - (i) award Master Points to all Players on gross scores before any adjustment has been made to the scores for handicap or penalty, or - (ii) award Master Points to all Players on handicap scores, provided the Club has an established handicap system in place, or
+Note: There is a considerable variation in the practice in different Clubs in their interpretation of the rules that govern the issue of Masterpoints on graded nights. - (a) Players may of course always receive awards in a higher grade of Club play. - (b) All players (including visitors and temporary players), should be assigned a NZB Computer number via the club administration system.
+Temporary awards will be reviewed periodically by NZB. - (c) Where a Club chooses to operate grade restrictions on its normal nights of play, it can operate one of three systems: - (i) award Masterpoints to all Players on gross scores before any adjustment has been made to the scores for handicap or penalty, or - (ii) award Masterpoints to all Players on handicap scores, provided the Club has an established handicap system in place, or - (iii) apply a system similar to that outlined for the ineligible Player in a Tournament.

-- (iii) apply a system similar to that outlined for the ineligible Player in a Tournament. - Of alternatives (i) and (ii) above, the first is preferred as better reflecting the intent and objectives of the Master Point Scheme. - 8.
-When all conditions for the issue of Master Points have been met, Master Points must be issued to all Players who are eligible to receive them. - 9.
-The presence in the top placings of a Player ineligible to receive Master Points does not affect the awards to the other eligible Players.
-The eligible Players must be awarded the same number of Master Points they would have received if all the place getters had been eligible. - 10.
-The Club Master Point Secretary or other person designated for the purpose shall prepare result sheets for the award of Master Points at the conclusion of every session of play. - 11.
-Session results must be forwarded at least monthly and "A" Point and "B" Point sheets must be forwarded within one week of the date of a Tournament to the Secretary of NZ Bridge.
+Of alternatives (i) and (ii) above, the first is preferred as better reflecting the intent and objectives of the Masterpoint Scheme.

+- 8. When all conditions for the issue of Masterpoints have been met, Masterpoints must be issued to all Players who are eligible to receive them. - 9.
+The presence in the top placings of a Player ineligible to receive Masterpoints does not affect the awards to the other eligible Players.
+The eligible Players must be awarded the same number of Masterpoints they would have received if all the place getters had been eligible. - 10.
+Session results must be forwarded more or less at the close of play by automatic upload from the scoring system to the NZB Website.